Knowing what to do when pollutants build up in your fish tank is key to maintaining healthy water quality for your aquatic pets.

-To avoid the reintroduction of NO3– many hobbyists use Reverse Osmosis (RO) water or other filtered water, which has undergone remineralization with aquarium salts.
+To avoid the reintroduction of NO3– many hobbyists use Reverse Osmosis (RO) water or other filtered water.

 If done correctly and regularly, a partial water change is a very effective method to lower the nitrate levels in a saltwater reef or fish-only tank.